 Watch this video to see how smart home devices can be hacked:

-For instance, if Alexa learns from users’ conversations that they are interested in purchasing a coffee maker, the algorithm learns from it.
+If Alexa learns from users’ conversations that they are interested in purchasing a coffee maker, the algorithm learns from it.
 It will then expose the user to coffee maker advertisements for the next few days.
-The device basically needs to listen to the user and gather data constantly to achieve this.
-This is what many users do not like.
+The device needs to constantly listen to the user and gather data to achieve this.
+This is what many users dislike.

-Watch how this TED talk explains how smart home devices collect data and the security concerns related to the technology.
+Watch this TED talk to learn how smart home devices collect data and the associated security concerns.

 Recommended best practice: